Evaluation of the Shoulder

 Inspection includes observation for erythema, deformity, or skin lesions, including surgical scars, and for asymmetry compared to the unaffected shoulder (suggesting muscle wasting).

 Glenohumeral joint effusions may cause a bulge between the coracoid process and the humeral head.
-Possible causes include RA, osteoarthritis, acute infectious arthritis, Milwaukee shoulder, and other arthropathies.
+Possible causes include rheumatoid arthritis, osteoarthritis, acute infectious arthritis, Milwaukee shoulder, calcium pyrophosphate arthritis (pseudogout), and other arthropathies.

 Limited range of motion, weakness, pain, and other disturbances of mobility caused by rotator cuff impairment can be quickly identified by having the patient attempt—by both abduction and flexion—to raise both arms above the head and then to slowly lower them.
 Specific maneuvers against resistance can help determine which tendons are affected.
 Strength and sensation should be assessed: